ZulAmi/symbioAI/README.md

 **CausalDER** combines causal graph discovery with continual learning to understand how tasks relate to each other in neural networks.
 I've extended the official DER++ implementation from the Mammoth framework by adding causal structure learning between sequential tasks.

-**Current Status:** I have a working implementation with completed ablation studies on CIFAR-100.
-The graph learning reveals interpretable task relationships without hurting performance.
-Looking for academic collaborators interested in pushing this work toward publication.
+**Current Status:** Working implementation with completed ablation studies on CIFAR-100.
+Graph learning reveals interpretable task relationships without hurting performance.
+Looking for academic collaborators to push this toward publication.

+**Code:** Public on GitHub at [github.com/ZulAmi/symbioAI](https://github.com/ZulAmi/symbioAI)

 ### Validated Results (October 2025)